Cox rings over nonclosed fields: Introduction

-In Section~\ref{sec:applications}, we start this investigation by analyzing the role of Cox rings in existing arithmetic results.
-We observe that not only universal torsors and Cox rings of identity type, but also torsors and Cox rings of other types play a role; this is a primary motivation for us to introduce Cox rings of arbitrary type.
-More precisely, we show that the parameterizations appearing in proofs of Manin's conjecture for some nonsplit varieties \cite{MR2373960, MR2874644} can be interpreted in terms of Cox rings of type $\pic(\Xc)\hookrightarrow\Pic(\Xcbar)$.
-We compute such Cox rings as \emph{pullbacks} of Cox rings of identity type.
-Recent work of Destagnol \cite{arXiv:1509.07060} applies Cox rings of another injective type to the computation of Peyre's constant in the asymptotic formula predicted by Manin's conjecture for some Ch\^atelet surfaces.
+In Section \ref{sec:applications}, we we give examples where the parameterizations appearing in proofs of Manin's conjecture for some nonsplit varieties \cite{MR2373960,MR2874644} can be interpreted in terms of Cox rings of type $\pic(\Xc)\hookrightarrow\Pic(\Xcbar)$.
+Recent work of Destagnol \cite{arXiv:1509.07060,arXiv:1711.01882} applies our techniques to compute Cox rings of a different injective type to the computation of Peyre's constant in the asymptotic formula predicted by Manin's conjecture for some Ch\^atelet surfaces.
+In particular, our theory allows to complete the comparison of the leading constant in \cite{MR3103132} with Peyre's constant (see \cite[\S 5.2]{arXiv:1711.01882}).